Filip-Krizak7/projekt_SWI1/README.md

 -   pip install "python-jose[cryptography]"
 -   pip install bcrypt
 -   pip install npm
+-   or run this single command: pip install pymysql, apify-client, uvicorn, typer, fastapi, passlib, python-multipart, sqlmodel, python-jose[cryptography], bcrypt, npm
 ```

 ## Start of backend
 First enter the venv with command: venv/Scripts/Activate.ps1
 Then use command: python main.py
 Open 'localhost:8000/docs' in your browser

+## Start of frontend
+You need to have Node.js installed
+Switch to 'frontend' folder by: cd frontend
+Run 'npm install' if you are going to run the app for the first time
+Run 'npm start'

 ### Read Users Me
 Shows information about the logged in user.